-The Vagina Has a Microbiome, and It's Making HIV Worse
+How Sugar Daddies and Vaginal Microbes Created an HIV epidemic

 Like a few other men I talked to, Ndlovu is even starting to think he should try to find a sugar mama.
 The women are doing it, so why not?
 “There’s nothing wrong with falling in love with an older woman,” he said.
 “She’s cute, she has no husband, so capitalize on the opportunity.”

 Almost as soon as the sugar-daddy trend became widely known in South Africa, it became oversimplified in the media and in popular imagination.
 There’s a perception, among some here, that the women who seek out sugar daddies are vain and irresponsible.
 They want nice weaves—considered more fashionable than close-cropped natural hair—and clothes that will look stylish on Instagram, the thinking goes.
 That makes it easy to blame women for the consequences of promiscuity.
-“You take a decision to say, ‘I will take off my clothes’—you just can never say it was a mistake,” said the KwaZulu-Natal health minister Sibongiseni Dhlomo, addressing a tent full of schoolkids in 2016.
+“You take a decision to say, ‘I will take off my clothes’—you just can never say it was a mistake,” said the KwaZulu-Natal health minister, Sibongiseni Dhlomo, addressing a tent full of schoolkids in 2016.
 “Let there be no one who will say they don’t know what happened when they fall pregnant ...
 Therefore, it is up to you to ensure that does not happen.”

 These stereotypes are reinforced by the rise of websites like BlesserFinder, which tries to connect sugar daddies with those hoping to be “blessed.”
 (BlesserFinder was started by a man, according to news reports.)